stefansavev/fuzzysearch-demo/README.md

 Demo of fuzzy (nearest neighbor) search with dense data.

-This kind of search applies to:
+This tool can be used to:

-* words represented as word vectors
+* search words represented as word vectors
-* documents using a dense representation from Latent Dirichlet Allocation (LDA) and SVD
+* search documents using a dense representation from Latent Dirichlet Allocation (LDA) and SVD
-* images
+* build an image search engine
-* music
+* build a music search engine
+* build a recommendation system
+* search representations of deep neural networks

 The demo uses the following library: